coveo/source.coveo.com/_posts/2016-09-08-sitecore-powershell-module-with-Coveo.md

 ##Example with Lucene

 Thanks to CJ Morgan at [BrainJocks] (http://www.brainjocks.com/team) for providing me a basic SPE script with several examples.
-This will work with Lucene, and I believe also Solr.
+This will work with Lucene and I believe also with Solr.
 It uses the sitecore_master_index with some custom GUIDs and templates.

 ```powershell